hashicorp/vault/website/source/api/secret/databases/index.html.md

   plugin type will support this functionality.
 See the plugin's API page for more information on support and formatting for this parameter.

+- `revoke_user_on_delete` `(boolean: false)` – Specifies if Vault should attempt to revoke the database user associated with this static role, indicated by the `username`.
+If `true`, when Vault deletes this Role it will attempt to revoke the database user using the configured `revocation_statements` if they exist.
+  Default `false`

 ### Sample Payload